Starting an Appeal

 How Do I Start an Appeal?

-To start an appeal at the WSIAT, please complete a Notice of Appeal for Workers or Notice of Appeal for Employers form and submit it to the WSIAT.
-Please see Contact Us if you have any questions.
+To start an appeal at the WSIAT, please complete a Notice of Appeal for Workers Form or Notice of Appeal for Employers Form and send it to us.

-Before you submit your Notice of Appeal, make sure the form is fully complete.
-You also need to attach a copy of the final WSIB decision you want to appeal.
-Without this information, the WSIAT cannot start processing your appeal.
-The WSIAT may close your appeal if you do not provide the information in a timely manner.
-For more information, please see the Practice Direction: Closing Appeals by the Tribunal.
+Before you send us your Notice of Appeal form, make sure the form is complete.
+You’ll also need to send us a copy of the final WSIB decision you want to appeal.
+We can’t start processing your appeal without this information.
+We may close your appeal if you don’t provide the information in a timely way.
+For more information, please review Practice Direction #26 – Closing Appeals by the WSIAT.

-If you have any questions or would like more information on starting an appeal, please see the Practice Direction: Starting an Appeal at the Tribunal (Notice of Appeal Process) or Contact Us.
+If you have any questions or would like more information on starting an appeal, please review Practice Direction #1 – How to Start an Appeal at the WSIAT or Contact Us.

 What Happens Next?